armandmcqueen/tf-tp-hvd-dlami/README.md

 ### S3_BUCKET, S3_PREFIX, DATA_TAR, SOURCE_TAR

 You will use an S3_BUCKET to stage data, machine-learning algorithm code (which in our case is TensorPack), and training setup and run scripts.
-The variable S3_BUCKET defines the name of your S3 bucket.
+The variable S3_BUCKET defines the name of your [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
 The variable S3_PREFIX defines the common prefix for the folder that contains your data TAR file, code TAR file, and setup and run scripts.
 The variables DATA_TAR and SOURCE_TAR define the name of the data and code TAR files available in your S3_BUCKET and at S3_PEFIX.
+By convention, the run script is assumed to be named run.sh and setup script is assumed to be named setup.sh.
+However, you can customize these names in the shell script deeplearning-cfn-stack.sh file.

+### SSH_LOCATION, KEY_PAIR

+SSH_LOCATION variable defines the source CIDR for doing an SSH to the cluster Master node.
+This is used to define Master node SSH [security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) incoming rules.
+You can modify the security group after the creation of the cluster, but at least one CIDR at cluster creation time is required.
+KEY_PAIR varibale defines the [EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) name used to launch EC2 instances.